FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

  In this scenario, storing the token doesn't offer many benefits.
 It's possible you'd present the token to other APIs, but in general, if you have received a valid token from the OAuth token endpoint, the user has authenticated.
 If that's enough, or you can pull information about the user from other sources using secure, server-side methods, you can use this approach.

-Even though you don't use the token, you still get benefits from using an auth server:
+Even though you don't use the token, you still get the benefits mentioned above that spring from the OAuth Authorization Code grant.

-* Customer personally identifiable information is kept in one safe and secure location.
-* You have one view of your customer across all your apps.
-* Advanced authentication functionality such as MFA, enterprise single sign-on and login rate limiting can be implemented in one place for all applications.
-* You can upgrade such authentication functionality without modifying downstream applications.
-* You can offer single sign-on across custom, commercial and open source applications.
-* Common login related workflows such as changing profile data or passwords can be centralized and therefore implemented one time.

-Please note you get these benefits if you use client-side storage as well.

 ## The Id Token